Our history – an effort of creating a new approach towards sustainability

 Our objective is to sustainably support smallholder coffee farmers in creating a win-win situation between them and consumers worldwide.
 A unique aspect of this concept is the endeavour to pool the resources of all of our shareholders, consolidating both know-how and finances to make a long-term commitment.

-In the following years, two other national champion coffee roasters joined as shareholders: the families Johannson of Oslo and Artuković of Zagreb.
+In the following years, three other national champion coffee roasters joined as shareholders: the families Johannson of Oslo, Artuković of Zagreb and the Nabeiro family of Campo Maior.

 In 2010, we jointly initiated addressing challenges posed by changing climatic conditions.
 Together with GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit), we were the driving force in the creation of the initiative for coffee & climate (c&c).